20 Places We’re Dreaming About in 2020

 Step out of the airport and you’re instantly smacked with fragrant tropical rainforest and thick, green mountains.
 Braided with over 300 rivers and some obscene number of waterfalls, this is, as yet, the Caribbean’s most undeveloped island.
 Think gurgling hot springs, black sand beaches, absurdly cool hikes, and pristine reefs delivering arguably the best scuba diving in the Caribbean.
 And while Hurricane Maria devastated the island in 2017, tropical foliage has already reclaimed the mountainsides as densely as ever, and tourism has staged its own comeback, too.

 With big luxury hotels vying for a piece of Dominica’s spectacular beauty, this is a secret that’s bound to get out.
-A new Marriott property is on the horizon in 2020 (Anichi Resort & Spa) and a Hilton is in the works as well.
+A new Marriott property is on the horizon in 2020 (Anichi Resort & Spa ).
 Last year, the Cabrits Resort & Spa Kempinski Dominica debuted as the island’s first true five star hotel, with solar panels and a grey water system.
 Fancy hotels are nice, but more importantly, Dominica is rebuilding (and building anew) with climate resiliency in mind, banning single-use plastics by 2030 and turning to renewable energy to protect its most valuable asset: its raw, restorative, unspoiled nature. -- Terry Ward

 The classic standby has now also become the hip cultural underdog